GuyFarley/reading-notes/301/class-06.md

 ### What is node used for?

 1. Running build tools for JavaScript
-2. Running JavaScript on the Server (this is the big one)
+2. Running JavaScript on the Server
 3. Can be used as a scripting language
 4. Can be used to write your own command line tool